 On a trip around the world, you will invariably spend a lot of time on the street in the sun, so we recommend that you always use sunscreen in exposed areas (should be applied before repellent) and that you hydrate properly.
 You should always have water in a bottle with you.
 The water of unknown origin and not bottled should be avoided.
 Always ensure that the water you are drinking is sealed and you should always avoid ice and natural juices in the riskiest areas.

 Buy travel insurance covering medical emergencies

 Travel insurance will help you cope with various unforeseen events.
-In this case, it is important that insurance has emergency medical assistance like Iati or WorldNomads.
+In this case, insurance must have emergency medical assistance like Heymondo.

-See here more information about Iati insurance (if you buy with this link you get 5% off)
+See here more information about Heymondo insurance (if you buy with this link you get 5% off)

 Before starting your trip, don’t forget that unforeseen events can always happen, but if you follow the instructions of a travel doctor and basic health and food safety, you can always minimize the impact of these events on your trip and what it can give you.

 This is the sixth publication in the series: How to plan an RTW.
 If you want to know more about planning a world trip visit the other publications in this series.